wellcomecollection/docs/rfcs/013-release_deployment_tracking/README.md

 ## Background

-We have multiple projects that are themselves composed of multiple services, which can deploy into multiple environments (e.g. production/staging).

-Folk are regularly making changes, building updated services and deploying them into the appropriate environments.
-Keeping track of what is deployed where, by who and why is essential to working effectively.
+We run a lot of applications.
+People are regularly making changes and deploying new code.
+In order that we don't get confused about what code is deployed where we should track what is deployed where, by whom, and for what reason.

-In general the build/release/deployment process can be described as follows:
+The build/release/deployment process can be described as follows:

 ![Simple overview](simple_flow.png)

-More specifically including a high level view of infrastructure includes:
+A high level view of infrastructure includes:

 - A service that creates build artefacts from a given version of the codebase, e.g. creating a Docker image (a *build environment*)
 - A store for the created artefacts, e.g. Docker images (an *artefact store*)